USEPA/Scribe-Data-View-Tool/README.md

 3. Apply new migrations based on the changes detected in the app data models
     > python manage.py makemigrations

-4. Synchronize the Sadie database with the latest set of models/migrations.
+4. Synchronize the default Sadie database with the latest set of models/migrations.
    Run manage.py to set the project settings, so the Django project’s setting files point to the project's environment (.env) variables:
     > python manage.py migrate --database sadie_db